What are detectors and why are they important?

 Figure 4: The James Webb Space Telescope uses infrared detector hybrids.
 The pixelated absorber layer (HgCdTe or Si:As) absorbs the light and converts it into voltages in individual pixels.
 The indium interconnects join pixels in the absorber layer to the ROIC.
 The ROIC contains electronic circuits that carry the signals from over 1 million pixels to only a few readouts for further processing.
 Credit: Teledyne Imaging Sensors

-It is possible to read the pixels in a Webb detector more than once before resetting them.
+It is possible to read the pixels in a JWST detector more than once before resetting them.
 This provides several benefits.
 For example, it is possible to average multiple non-destructive reads together to reduce the read noise compared to doing only one read.
 Another advantage is that by using multiple samples of the same pixel, it is possible to see the "jumps" in signal level that are the tell tale sign that a cosmic ray has disturbed a pixel.
-Once it is know that a cosmic ray has disturbed a pixel, it is possible in ground based processing to apply a correction to recover much of the scientific value of the affected pixel.
+Once it is known that a cosmic ray has disturbed a pixel, it is possible in ground based processing to apply a correction to recover much of the scientific value of the affected pixel.

 For a general introduction to infrared astronomy detectors, see Rieke, G.H.
 2007, "Infrared Detector Arrays for Astronomy", Annual Reviews of Astronomy and Astrophysics, Vol. 45, pp. 77-115